morty802/Intergenerational-Familes-in-King-County/README.md

 ### Model 2

-n this second iteration, we will keep square foot living from our first iteration, and analyze bedrooms and floors.
+In this second iteration, we will keep square foot living from our first iteration, and analyze bedrooms and floors.
 These could be useful to our clients trying to purchase new homes.
 In this model our R-squared is 0.507, which has a better line of fit than the last model we saw.
 We can see as price increases, number of bedrooms increases, while square foot living and number of floors increases.
 In this iteration, floors has some random chance (more than bathrooms in the previous model).
 There is an acceptable level of homoscadascity in this second iteration.
 As we can see, there all correlations are below 0.7, which is acceptable.

 ### Model 3

-In this third model iteration, we can see we have the best line of fit (0.509), and can also see that there is zero random chance with all three variables in our model.
-There is a low correlation between these variables.
+In this third model iteration, we can see we have the best line of fit (0.509), and can also see that there is zero random chance with all three variables in our model, which is not what we saw in models 1 and 2.
+There is a low correlation between these variables, and there is homoscedascity.
+As we have seen in all of these results, the normality assumption cannot be confirmed unless values are dropped or logged into a more useful state for this analysis.

 ### Conclusion and Next Steps